rakib-shahid/simpleDSboxart/README.md

 Compile
 > javac DSboxart.java

+To bring up the directory picker GUI,

 Run with

 > java DSart

-To bring up the directory picker GUI, OR
+OR

+To automatically use defautl TwilightMenu locations (SD Card letter still required (WINDOWS ONLY))

+Use

 > java DSart 1

-To automatically use defautl TwilightMenu locations (SD Card letter still required (WINDOWS ONLY))

 You will be prompted for the drive letter of the SD Card, enter it and press enter, everything else is automatic